 Apply to Knowledge River

 The Knowledge River program will give you a unique opportunity to prepare for a career as a librarian or information professional with a focus on Latino and Native American communities.

 - You must demonstrate a strong combination of knowledge, cultural sensitivity and commitment relating to Latino/Latina and/or Native American populations.

 - You must be willing and able to be a part of the Knowledge River learning and alumni community beginning with attendance and participation at the annual Knowledge River Orientation in Summer.

-- You must indicate an aspiration to seek employment in a library or information environment upon graduation, and as an Library & Information Science professional and Knowledge River alumnus, continue to consider the needs of diverse communities.
+- You must indicate an aspiration to seek employment in a library or information environment upon graduation, and as an Library and Information Science professional and Knowledge River alumnus, continue to consider the needs of diverse communities.

 You must apply for admission to both the M.A. in Library and Information Science program and Knowledge River.
 Once accepted by the School of Information and the UA Graduate College, you will then be reviewed for admission into Knowledge River and considered for Knowledge River financial aid.

 You should reference your intention to apply to Knowledge River in your statement of purpose when applying to the M.A. program.
 See M.A. admissions information.

 Knowledge River Application

-The Knowledge River Application for the 2020-2021 academic year will open in October 2019.
+We are now taking applications for the 2020-2021 academic year for Cohort 20 to begin Summer / Fall 2021.
 If you would like to be added to the contact list and receive updates about deadlines and opportunities, please email email@example.com.

 Financial assistance is available for a limited number of Knowledge River Scholars.
 Most of this aid is in the form of tuition remission through a graduate assistant (GA) position.
 Scholarships cover tuition, but do not cover any additional program fees.

 Criteria for Knowledge River financial aid are as follows:

 - Financial need (must complete the FAFSA form and the School of Information financial aid application)

 - Commitment to serving Latino/Latina and/or Native American populations

 - Demonstrated academic excellence and writing proficiency